jmccormac01/DONUTS_ACP/README.md

    1. Sign into GitHub desktop using your GitHub account.
    1. Clone the DONUTS\_ACP repository -  *https://github.com/jmccormac01/DONUTS_ACP.git*
-   1. Install Visual Studio C++ 2013 redistributable package - *vcredist_x86.exe*
    1. Install mysql - *mysql-installer-web-community-5.7.21.0.msi*
       1. Choose a custom install
-      1. Install the server, utils, shell + workbench only
+      1. Install the server and shell only
-      1. It will ask for a username and password, remember these for later
+      1. It will ask for a root username and password, remember these for later
+      1. Create a normal user as well as root, remember the login details for later
    1. Install miniconda3-latest - *Miniconda3-latest-Windows-x86_64.exe*
    1. Once miniconda is installed, open a prompt and run the commands below:
       1. conda install numpy